Verónica Cepede Royg

-Verónica Cepede Royg ([beˈɾonika seˈpeðe ˈrojɣ]; born 21 January 1992) is a professional Paraguayan tennis player.
+Verónica Cepede Royg ([beˈɾonika seˈpeðe ˈrojɣ]; born 21 January 1992) is a Paraguayan former tennis player.

-On 7 August 2017, she reached her highest WTA singles ranking of No. 73 whilst her best doubles ranking is No. 85, achieved on 19 September 2016.
+On 7 August 2017, she reached her highest WTA singles ranking of No. 73.
+Her best doubles ranking is No. 85, achieved on 19 September 2016.
 Cepede Royg has won one doubles title on the WTA Tour, one WTA 125 doubles title, and 14 singles titles and 20 doubles titles on ITF tournaments.
-Playing for the Paraguay Fed Cup team, Cepede Royg has a win–loss record of 61–26.
+Playing for Paraguay Fed Cup team, Cepede Royg has a win–loss record of 61–26.
 She participated in the 2012 London Olympics, losing in the opening round to American Varvara Lepchenko in three sets, as well as the 2016 Rio Olympics and 2020 Tokyo Olympics.
 Her best performance at a Grand Slam championship was reaching the fourth round of the 2017 French Open.

 Personal life and background

-Her father, Eduardo, owns gas station, while her mother, Edith, is retired dentist.
-Her brother named Andres is economist and one sister, Estefania, is architect.
-She was introduced to tennis at age five by siblings.
-She stated that her favorite shot is forehand, her favorite tournament is Roland Garros, while her favorite surface is clay.
+Her father, Eduardo, owns a gas station, while her mother, Edith, is a retired dentist.
+Her brother Andres is an economist and her sister, Estefania, is an architect.
+She was introduced to tennis at age five by her siblings.
+She stated that her favorite shot is the forehand, her favorite tournament is Roland Garros, while her favorite surface is clay.
 Her tennis idols growing up were Roger Federer and Kim Clijsters.
-If Cepede Royg hadn't been a tennis player, she would have become a nutritionist.
+If Cepede Royg had not been a tennis player, she would have become a nutritionist.